2Pillows/college_projects/README.md

 # misc_projects

-A collection of smaller projects utilizing a variety of languages and tools.
+A collection of past projects utilizing a variety of languages and tools.